CluckeyMcCormick/fictional-guacamole/FicGuac/status/README.md

 ## BaseStatusCondition
 Sometimes, you have to modify some of the stats temporarily, or apply damage at a fixed interval, or so-on-and-so-on.
 That's where status effects come in!
 All status effects are separate scenes, and this class is the base class/scene that they all derive from.
 This base class defines the structure of the status conditions, while the actual content is defined in the derived status condition scenes.

 Each status condition has both a series of modifiers and scalable particle effects.
 Preconstructed particle effects can also be added into derived status condition scenes - the status condition is a spatial node centered on the status core.
-You can thus translate the preconstructed particle effect as you see fit.
+You can thus translate, scale, and rotate the preconstructed particle effect as you see fit.

 ### Configurables

+#### Limited Lifespan
+Does this condition have a limited lifespan - i.e. does it persist for a fixed amount of time before naturally dissipating?
+Defaults to true.

+If true, the lifetime is specified by the "wait time" field on the `LifetimeTimer` node - this timer is automatically started once the condition enters the scene.
+Once the timer expires, the `condition_expired` signal fires.

+The "wait time" field should be adjusted appropriately on the `LifetimeTimer` in each deriving scene.

-#### Lifetime
+#### Damage Over Time
-The time, in seconds, that this status effect lasts for.
-A negative value, or zero value, means never-ending.
-Note that this doesn't mean the status effect can't be reversed by other means, just that it doesn't naturally go away.
+Does this condition deal damage over time - i.e. does the condition deal a fixed amount of damage at fixed intervals for the duration of it's existence?

+If true, the damage interval is specified by the "wait time" field on the `DamageIntervalTimer` node - this timer is automatically started once the condition enters the scene, and restarted once it completes.
+Every time the timer expires, the `dot_damaged` signal is fired.

+The "wait time" field should be adjusted appropriately on the `DamageIntervalTimer` in each deriving scene.

 #### DOT Damage
-This variable is the damage applied every time the damage-over-time (DOT) interval (see below) occurs.
+This variable is the damage applied at every damage-over-time (DOT) interval.
+Ideally an *int* of some kind.

-#### DOT Interval
-This is the frequency, in seconds, that the damage-over-time (DOT) occurs.
-In other words, every `dot_interval` seconds, the status effect inflicts `dot_damage` damage.

 #### Icon
 The icon used to represent this status effect.
 Though currently unused, we may use it for some sort of health-bar or other status-display.